 - Just Write: There are many health benefits to journaling, one of which is increased positivity when writing about positive experiences.
 Not only can you relive the happiness as you write it, but you can also relive it every time you read it.

 - Simply Stand Straight: Seems easy enough, right?
 Good posture is the quickest way to feeling in control.
 By refraining from slouching, you can improve your breathing and reduce your stress.

 - Surround Yourself with Support: Joining a support group is a great way to learn more about your condition and new medical advancements.
 It can also help you make new friends and to maintain an active social life.

 - Eat Right: We’ve all heard that you are what you eat, but it’s true that food has a strong impact on how we feel.
 Healthy foods are better for your body, which in turn is better for your mind.

-If you or a loved one is suffering from a chronic lung disease like COPD or interstitial lung disease, contact the Lung Institute at (800) 729-3065 to learn if stem cell therapy could help you breathe easier.
+If you or a loved one is suffering from a chronic lung disease like COPD or interstitial lung disease, contact the Lung Health Institute at 888-745-6697 to learn if cellular therapy could help you breathe easier.